VnnovateSolutions/Auto-payment-Future-payment-/README.md

 # Auto-payment-Future-payment-
-Future payment in PayPal in Android
+Future payment in Android using PayPal SDK